zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 - create a new user in the database.
 No password hashing, no nothing.
 We will work on this later.
 - return an object containing just the `{ id, email }`.

-**Start with a test**.
-We have already added a `signup.spec.ts` to show how to test a signup procedure.
-You will generally need to lean more on automated tests than on manual tests through a REST GUI client because RPC is slightly more tricky to test manually.
-However, you can still use a REST GUI client to [call the endpoints by hand](https://trpc.io/docs/rpc).
+**Start by looking at a provided test file**.
+We have already added a `userSignup.spec.ts` to show how to test a signup procedure.

-Then, add the `signup` procedure to the `modules/user/signup/index.ts` file.

-Besides our validated input, every procedure receives the context - `ctx`:

-- if we run our entire application through `app.ts`, it would pass in our real database connection
-- if we run our procedures in isolation in tests, we can pass in context ourselves.
-We can create a temporary in-memory SQLite test database and then pass it to our procedures through the `createCaller(ctx)` method.
-Then, this ctx will be available in our procedures.
+Besides our validated `input`, every procedure receives the context - `ctx` (defined in `trpc/index.ts`).
+It will be our primary vehicle for dependency injection for stateful objects, such as database connections.
+In our tests, we will use it to pass a database connection that is configured to automatically rollback everything that happens inside a test.

+If we run, `npm test signup`, our test fails. **Finish the `signup` procedure** in the `controllers/user/signup/index.ts` file to make the test pass.

+**Hint.** You can use the `db` object from the `ctx` to interact with the database - `db.selectFrom('user')...`.

-**Step 4.** Use an already existing user schema for signup.
+**Step 5.** Use an already existing user schema for signup.

-We are using a custom schema for our signup function.
+We are using a custom schema for our signup procedure.
 That is not a problem in itself, and we do not need to rush to reuse existing validation functions to minimize code repetition.
 However, there is a more pesky problem - we will need to add a login procedure in the future, and if it has its schema, it might get out of sync with the signup schema.
-One possible issue is that the user signs up with `Myemail@domain.com` and then tries to log in with `myemail@domain.com`.
-This would fail as the email is case-sensitive.
-We would then need to update the user's email in the database to lowercase, ensure that the signup procedure saves all emails in lowercase and that the login procedure converts the email to lowercase.
-We could have avoided this issue if we had a single thought-out schema that would be used for both signup and login.
+We generally would like to have a single set of schemas that we can reuse across our application, which make sure that all `user.email` and `user.password` validations are the same.

-Use an already existing `userSchema` (or `userInsertSchema`).
-Consider what would happen if you added more properties to the user table in the future, such as `first_name`, `last_name`.
-Would your signup schema still work correctly?
-How could you derive a signup schema from the user schema that performs correctly, no matter what additional properties are added to the user table?
+Import an existing schema `userBase` (or `userInsert`) from the `entities/user.ts` file into your signup procedure.
+How could you derive a signup schema from the user schema that performs correctly, no matter what additional properties are added to the user table later on?

 **Hint.** Look into Zod's `pick` method.

-**Step 5.** Add a schema validation that the password is between 8 and 64 characters long.

-Also, add an easy-to-understand error message if the password is too short or too long.
-How could you add them to the existing schema?
-How could you add a friendly error message to each of these errors?
+It allows specifying a subset of properties from an object that you want to accept and validate.

 **Step 6.** Add the following procedures to your project:

 - User can create a project (`project.create`).
 - User can see a list of projects (`project.find`).
-- User can see a list of bugs in a project (`bugs.find`).

 You can also call these procedures more descriptively, such as `project.findProjectBugs({ ... })`.